stonepros/stone/doc/dev/documenting.rst

 an .rst file, or build the docs locally using the ``admin/build-doc`` script.

-For more information about the Ceph documentation, see :doc:`/start/documenting-ceph`.
+For more information about the Stone documentation, see :doc:`/start/documenting-ceph`.

 Code Documentation